Indian lamb biryani recipe

-- In a large bowl, mix yogurt, garlic and ginger paste, and coriander leaves.
+- In a large bowl, mix the yogurt, garlic and ginger paste, and coriander leaves.

 - Add the lamb and mix well.
 Refrigerate for 2 hours.

-- When cooked, mix rice and lentils together and set aside.
+- Once cooked, mix rice and lentils together and set aside.

 - Place alternate layers of the rice and lentil mixture and lamb in a deep casserole dish, starting and ending with rice and lentils.
 Cover and bake for 20 minutes.

 - If desired, serve with assorted sambals (hot sauce) and salads or sliced banana in lemon juice, diced tomato and onion, and chutney.